Born July 12, 1917July 12. Born in Chadds Ford, PA at the home of his parents, Carolyn Bockius Wyeth and Newell Convers "N. C." Wyeth.

 November 8, 2007Andrew Wyeth: Emotion and Creation toured only Japan: Bunkamura Museum of Art, Tokyo November 8 – December 23, 2008; Aichi Prefectural Museum of Art, Nagoya January 4 – March 8, 2009; Fukushima Prefectural Museum of Art, Fukushima March 17 – May 10, 2009.

 January 16, 2009Mr.
-Wyeth died in his sleep in Chadds Ford January 16.
+Wyeth dies in his sleep in Chadds Ford January 16.
 He was buried in a private cemetery in Maine.

 June 30, 2011Olson House and Kuerner Farm are designated as National Historic Landmarks.
 The Olson House can be visited through self-guided tours via the Farnsworth Art Museum based in Rockland, ME.
 The Kuerner Farm tour is available at the Brandywine River Museum of Art in Chadds Ford, PA.